-- Participants must resign their GLP positions upon completion of all MSLS degree requirements, including comprehensive exams.
+- Participants must resign their GLP positions upon completion of all MSLIS degree requirements, including comprehensive exams.

 - GLPs receive six credit hours of free non-taxable tuition for the fall, spring and summer semesters, for a total of 18 credit hours per year.
 The GLP program allows students to complete their degree requirements in two years or less.

 - In addition, GLPs are paid a semi-monthly stipend as (taxable) compensation.
 Except for their unique tuition benefit, GLPs enjoy the same benefits as non-exempt University employees.
 For more information, consult the CUA benefits page.

 - It is not necessary to wait for an acceptance letter from DLIS before applying to the Law Library GLP Program.
 However, proof of admission to DLIS is a prerequisite to any GLP award.
 The Law Library cannot assist applicants to obtain admission to CUA.

 - Applicants must be eligible to work in the United States.
 The Law Library cannot assist international students in obtaining visas or work authorizations.

 - Although incoming students are preferred, applicants currently enrolled may be considered.